EMPLOYER RETURN ON INVESTMENT

 In return for employment conditions for Apprentices, there are also some expectations of employers.

 Once taking on an Apprentice, we expect employers to take a serious approach.
-We understand that it is a big commitment and there is a slight risk taken, but we expect all aspects to be considered by the employer before taking on an Apprentice.
-An Apprenticeship is a huge career step for young learners; it is the opportunity to progress and to begin building a career within an industry they are passionate about, therefore if an employer pulls out of the Apprenticeship scheme, not only may it be very distressing for the Apprentice, but it also risks their future progression.
+We understand that it is a big commitment.
+However, the employers will have to consider all aspects before taking on an Apprentice.
+An Apprenticeship is a huge career step for young learners; it is the opportunity to progress and to begin building a career within an industry they are passionate about.
+Therefore if an employer pulls out of the Apprenticeship scheme, not only may it be very distressing for the Apprentice, but it also risks their future progression.

 See our process, to see how it is all done.